Header Banner

-How To: Add Your Own Quick Settings Tiles in Android Nougat
+How to Add Your Own Quick Settings Tiles in Android Nougat

 Among the many changes in Android 7.0 Nougat, a less talked-about feature may very well be one of the most interesting.
 As part of a new system-wide API, apps can now create their own Quick Settings tiles, and it doesn't require any complicated workarounds like it has in versions past.